kumuluz/ee.kumuluz.com/_posts/2017-05-03-microservices-with-java-ee-and-kumuluzee-updated.markdown

 # Getting started

 Let's get started!
 First let's examine what KumuluzEE provides and how we can start using it to build our microservices.
 The main benefit is that we don't actually have to learn "yet another framework".
-KumuluzEE uses the *standard Java EE specification* and components that many developers and DevOps including us are very familiar with.
-In fact if you use the default configuration (which is perfectly fine for most cases) and manipulate your settings with environment variables that KumuluzEE defines, you don't have to write anything extra at all.
+KumuluzEE uses the *standard Java EE specifications* and components that many developers and DevOps including us are very familiar with.
+In fact if you use the default configuration (which is perfectly fine for most cases) and control your settings with environment variables that you as well as KumuluzEE defines, you don't have to write anything extra at all.
 You get the microservice benefits "for free".

 > You can write your microservices the same way you write your Java EE applications, using the same tools you always use.
 The framework will take care of bootstrapping all the required components to make your application run.

 The result are small standalone (and preferably stateless) microservices that can run anywhere (remember "Write once, run anywhere") using technologies that used to require full blown heavyweight application servers.

-## Perfect for running in Dockerized environments
+## Perfect for running in modern Dockerized environments

-Using KumuluzEE we can easily break down existing monolithic applications into microservices and start deploying them to the cloud (or more exactly to PaaS).
-Since microservices with KumuluzEE are basically regular Java applications, they can run in virtually every cloud platform available thus offering an excellent middle ground between modern patterns/models and existing enterprise technologies.
+Using KumuluzEE we can easily break down existing monolithic applications into microservices and start deploying them to the cloud.
+Since microservices with KumuluzEE are basically regular Java applications, they can run in virtually every cloud platform available or otherwise, thus offering an excellent middle ground between modern patterns/models and existing enterprise technologies.

 ## Components